DurgaParvathi-2909/COGNORISE-INFOTECH/README.md

 ### Conclusion:
 This dashboard provides valuable insights into employee salary trends across various job roles and experience levels.
 By transforming and enhancing the data, organizations can make informed decisions to improve workforce planning and compensation strategies.
 Continued focus on retaining senior talent and adapting to market trends will be essential for future success.

+Please give your valuable feedback and suggestions for further improvement.